FormidableLabs/victory-native-xl/website/docs/polar/pie/pie-charts.md

 # Pie.Chart (Component)

-The `Pie.Chart` component provides another kind of charting component in `victory-native`.
-Its core responsibilities are:

-- transforming raw data into a format that can be easily accessed and used for charting `Pie` and `Donut` charts.
-- display metadata via the `Pie.ChartLegend` component.
-- offers sensible defaults with the ability to customize the chart, slices, and legend as needed.
+The `Pie.Chart` component is a child component of the `PolarChart` component and is responsible for rendering the `Pie` or `Donut` chart.

 :::info
-This chart does not yet support gestures or animations.
+This chart does not yet support labels.
+We are working on adding support for labels in the future.
+In the meantime, you can easily add your own legend next to the chart.
+See the [example app](https://github.com/FormidableLabs/victory-native-xl/tree/main/example) for more details.
 :::

 :::tip

-The example app inside this repo has a lot of examples of how to use the `Pie.Chart` and its associated components!
+The [example app](https://github.com/FormidableLabs/victory-native-xl/tree/main/example) inside this repo has a lot of examples of how to use the `Pie.Chart` and its associated components!

 :::